mikedefrancis/vimrc/README.md

 * There are some useful tools and aliases in .bashrc

-* You do not need my .bashrc to use ctrl-vim.
+* You do not need my .bashrc to use cavim.
 You only need to use my .vimrc.
 You may need to add a line to your existing .bashrc.. my install script appends this line to the end of your .vimrc automatically.

 * TODO: add an option to toggle code-completion options using commented-out plugins

 ![alt text](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcSP_T4R2Mnc8ja4jZ5pIBk0jlk7enzbcN3VeAFO52-QA3UpABlx)

 ## CAVIM
+* Named CA-VIM because Ctrl+A returns the user to normal mode.
+The Ctrl key is used a lot.

+* Mappings for copy, paste, save, quit, etc. now match most IDEs so you dont have to relearn them.

-* I broke some of the basic vim functionality in order to make these hotkeys work
+* I broke some of the basic vim functionality in order to make these hotkeys work.

 * GOAL: